Things101/personal-portfolio/README.md

 - Compatible with all mobile devices

 ### Potential Additions
--Add some selenium test cases to complete full development loop -Additional projects after working with AI/ML
+- Add some selenium test cases to complete full development loop
+- Additional projects after working with AI/ML